 Treatment is effective in both sunny weather and cloudy weather, all we require is daylight.
 It cannot be done on a rainy day.

-The red and blue wavelengths in daylight activates the chemical just like the red light does – but the activation is much more gentle over a longer period of time and is virtually pain free.
+The red and blue wavelengths in daylight activates the chemical just as the red light does, but the activation is much more gentle over a longer period of time and is virtually pain free.

 Clearance of 70-80% of sunspots can be expected.
 This treatment is an excellent option for patients who do not want to use other topical agents including liquid nitrogen cryotherapy, and other topical treatments that are currently available.

 The CO2 laser is used to create tiny channels in skin which is thicker such as the back or the hand or scalp.
-This improves the penetration of the Metvix cream to enhance it’s effectiveness.
+This improves the penetration of the light activated cream to enhance it’s effectiveness.

-We can also combine it with our V bam laser to treat capillaries and redness in one session to give you a better overall cosmetic result.
+We can also combine it with our VBEAM laser to treat capillaries and redness in one session, which may give you a better overall cosmetic result.

 What can I expect after the treatment?